omar-hekal/IUST_PersonReId/README.md

 To overcome these issues, we employ human annotators to improve detection and tracking accuracy, ensuring a higher-quality dataset.

 ### Clothing Variations Over Time
-The dataset also features images of individuals wearing different clothing across different time frames.
-For instance, one identity is captured in several instances wearing a tent-like garment and later appearing in a mantle.
+The dataset also features images of individuals wearing different clothing across time frames.
+For instance, one identity is often captured wearing a tent-like garment and later appearing on a mantle.

 ![Identity Variation](https://github.com/user-attachments/assets/03590215-9ce6-42d7-8e50-36a6ba9d5)